 MVP is a minimal functional version of a new product that can collect user feedback.

 Successful startups react in real time to user feedback.
 Fundamental studies show that 93% of startups changed their initial business model based on user feedback (Amar Bhide, professor at Columbia University in his book “Origin and Evolution of New Business”).
 Successful companies consciously or intuitively follow the MVP principle.

 You are not the first startup in the world.
 Those who preceded you—and succeeded—have already formulated strategies for startup success.
 Learn through their experience and listen to their advice.

-In this article, we review the basic ideas of an MVP in general and the role of MVP in the software development domain.
+In this article, we review the basic ideas of an MVP in general and the role of MVP in software development for startups.

 1 What is an MVP?